aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/store/store.md

 - exposing interface for getting action dispatching: `dispatch(action)`
 - exposing interface for registering listener on the dispatching event: `subscribe(listener)`
 - handling unregistering of listeners.

+### Create a store

+Remember that there is only one single store in a Redux application.